tetzank/qmenu_hud/README.md

 qmenu_hud shows all menu entries of the focused window in a searchable list using dmenu.

 Usage
 -----

-It was only tested under Awesome WM on Arch Linux with KDE applications.
-To enable it for KDE4 applications, install appmenu-qt.
+It was tested under Awesome WM on Arch Linux mostly with KDE applications.
+To enable it for KDE4 applications, install appmenu-qt4.
+It works out-of-the-box in KDE5/Qt5 applications. appmenu-qt5 breaks it.

 Set a global keyboard shortcut for qmenu_hud.
+Refer to the documentation of your WM or DE how to do that.
 Now you have to start the registrar dbus service by executing qmenu_registrar.

-Just run qmenu_registrar before any gui application when starting up, e.g.
+You can add qmenu_registrar to the startup of the graphical environment, e.g.
 .xinitrc:
 ```
 qmenu_registrar &